 This course introduces the legal and regulatory issues in healthcare with emphasis on their application to healthcare information services and documentation of care.
 Course content includes law, ethics and compliance issues associated with health information management.
-Students explore the rights and responsibilities of providers, employers, payers and patients in healthcare context.
-Students are introduced to legal terminology pertaining to civil liability and the judicial and legislative processes.
-State and Federal confidentiality laws addressing release of information (ROI) and retention of health information/records are examined.
-Case studies, virtual lab assignments and/or simulations support experiential learning.
+Students

 Health Information Systems